kyma-project/website/content/blog-posts/2020-01-09-integration-testing-in-kyma/index.md

 With Octopus, all test preparation steps come down to creating:

 1. Test in the language of your choice (yes, Octopus is language-agnostic).
-2. Dockerfile that defines the component image that you later build and push to a public registry, such as Docker Hub or Google Container Registry (GCR).
+2. Dockerfile that defines the component image you later build and push to a public registry, such as Docker Hub or Google Container Registry (GCR).
 3. TestDefinition which specifies the image to use and commands to run.
-You can automate this part by creating a testing script that you run in this step - we did it in our case by creating the [`testing.sh`](https://github.com/kyma-project/kyma/blob/master/installation/scripts/testing.sh) script that already creates the ClusterTestSuite.
 4. ClusterTestSuite that specifies which tests to run on the cluster, and how you want to run them.

-In our case, the ClusterTestSuite is also executed as part of jobs run by Prow, our continuous integration tool.
+In Kyma, we created integration jobs in the continuous integration tool called Prow.
+These Prow jobs are run before and after merging any changes to the `master` branch.
+Upon triggering, the Prow job runs the `testing.sh` script which creates the ClusterTestSuite, builds a cluster, and runs all integration tests on it.

 ## Features & benefits